-About 3/4 mile of travel brings you to the base of the waterfall.
-Beyond the falls are some more cascades, but continuing farther is recommended only for experienced rock- climbers; most hikers make a U-turn here and head for home.
+About three-fourths of a mile of travel brings you to the base of the waterfall.
+Beyond the fall are some more cascades, but continuing farther is recommended only for experienced rock climbers; most hikers make a U-turn here and head for home.

-The Hike (From Palisades Highlands): This walk departs from what I call the Designer Trailhead.
-Here Santa Ynez Creek, line by orange/beige artificial walls, spill over a cement creekbed.
-Creekside trees have been enclosed in planters, and stream-crossings are accomplished by means of cylindrical-shaped cement "stepping-stones."
+The hike (from Pallsades High-lands): This walk departs from what I call the Designer Trailhead.
+Here, Santa Ynez Creek, lined by orange/beige artificial walls, spills over a cement creek bed.
+Creekside trees have been enclosed in planters, and stream crossings are accomplished by means of cylindrical-shaped cement "steppingstones."

 Once beyond this trail travesty, the path takes you into a canyon that's really quite lovely.
-Coast live oaks, sycamore and bay laurel line the trickling seasonal creek.
-Half a mile along the trail passes a pipe gate and forks.
-A sign points the way to Santa Ynez Falls, 3/4 mile farther up the canyon.
+Coast live; oaks, sycamore and bay laurel line the trickling seasonal creek.
+Half a mile farther, the trail passes a pipe gate and forks.
+A sign points the way to Santa Ynez Falls, three-fourths of a mile up the canyon.